• Skip to primary navigation

 Common English Errors: Grammatically speaking, For and Since are both prepositions which can be used in a sentence to express a specific time or period of time depending on the context.

-Grammatically speaking, For and Since are both prepositions which can be used in a sentence to express a specific time or period of time depending on the context.
+Grammatically speaking, For and Since are both prepositions that can be used in a sentence to express a specific time or period of time depending on the context.

 Many believe these prepositions can be used interchangeably but as a matter of fact, that’s not true.